JoinCODED/Coded-Demo-3-Router/README.md

 5. add exact to each path
 6. rule of thumb longest paths first
 7. create a nav bar
-8. go to navbar add links to "/" and "/featuers" link
+8. go to navbar add links to "/" and "/featuers" link `import { Link } from "react-router-dom";`

 ## part 2:
 9. go to feature item add a link